 The overall budget increase remains at less than 1 percent.
-The budget includes 11 funds — the general fund, along with special revenue funds for the Detention Home, Health Department, Illinois Municipal Retirement Fund, Social Security Fund, Mental Health, Veterans’ Assistance Commission, Highway, Bridge, Matching Tax Funds (grants), Tort Judgement and Liability Insurance.
+The budget includes 11 funds — the General Fund, along with special revenue funds for the Detention Home, Health Department, Illinois Municipal Retirement Fund, Social Security Fund, Mental Health, Veterans’ Assistance Commission, Highway, Bridge, Matching Tax Funds (grants), Tort Judgement and Liability Insurance.

 The general fund budget highlights includes:

 - Salary increases of 2.5 and 3 percent for the counties nine collective bargaining units and non-union personnel.

 More like this: